Welcome to Italian Class!

 As we go through this difficult time and are still in the Remote Learning phase, keep a few things in mind:

 - Be patient with yourself.
-Feeling accomplished doesn’t mean getting everything done in one day.
+Feeling accomplished doesn’t always mean getting everything done in one day.

 - Take a break from the computer/mobile device and do something you love that doesn’t involve a lot of technology.
 Take a walk outside (if you can), draw, bake or cook, exercise in your room, listen to music, play a board game with siblings/family members, learn how to do something new!... being physically distant and disconnected from others doesn’t mean disconnecting from doing things that make you happy.

 - Be positive and try not to stress yourself out.
 We all feel a little overwhelmed by our new “normal”.
 Teachers are trying to adapt to new expectations and remote teaching strategies, too.
 We’re all learning something new from this challenging experience.

-New work is posted weekly, so be sure to check this site (and other established methods of communication, like ClassDojo/Microsoft Teams/your school email) regularly.
-Most teachers are using Microsoft Teams to post message board questions, links to assignments on different sites, and other questions.
+New work is posted daily on Microsoft Teams, so be sure to sign in to attend daily classes.
+All teachers are using Microsoft Teams to hold classes, post messages and reminders, share links to assignments on different sites, and other notifications.
 Be sure you knwo how to log in and nagivate this platform.

 As always, please feel free to reach out if you have any questions, or need help accessing any resources.